 Competition and Results.
 The Iraqi groups that took the most active interest in the January elections were those best positioned: Shiite Islamist parties, the Kurds, and established secular parties.
 The results of this and the December 2005 election are shown in the table below.
 The most prominent slate was the Shiite Islamist "United Iraqi Alliance" (UIA), consisting of 228 candidates from 22 parties, primarily the Supreme Council for the Islamic Revolution in Iraq (SCIRI) and the Da'wa Party.
-The first candidate on this slate was SCIRI leader Abd al-Aziz al-Hakim; Da'wa leader Ibrahim al-Jafari was number seven.
 Even though radical Shiite cleric Moqtada al-Sadr denounced the election as a U.S.-led process, 14 of his supporters were on the UIA slate; eight of these won seats.
 The two main Kurdish parties, the Patriotic Union of Kurdistan (PUK) and the Kurdistan Democratic Party (KDP) offered a joint 165-candidate list.
-Interim Prime Minister Iyad al-Allawi filed a six-party, 233-candidate "Iraqi List" led by his Iraqi National Accord (INA) party.1
+Interim Prime Minister Iyad al-Allawi filed a six-party, 233-candidate "Iraqi List" led by his Iraqi National Accord (INA) party.

 Sunni Arabs (20% of the overall population), perceiving electoral defeat and insurgent intimidation, mostly boycotted and won only 17 seats spread over several lists.
+The relatively moderate Sunni "Iraqi Islamic Party" (IIP) filed a 275-seat slate, but it withdrew in December 2004.
+The hard-line Iraqi Muslim Scholars Association (MSA), said to be close to the insurgents, called for a Sunni boycott.